L1 Award in Pattern Cutting

 2. take a set of accurate body measurements.

-3. adapt a block to produce different designs.
+3. work in scale to adapt a block to produce different designs.

 4. make a range of sewing samples.

-5. adapt your personal block to make a pattern for your chosen design.
+5. adapt a block to make a pattern for your chosen design.

 What will it be like